 David R. Porter ’35 Prize for Excellence in Economics

-The David R. Porter ’35 Prize for Excellence in Economics was established in honor and memory of David R. Porter, a member of the Class of ’35, and Trustee of the University, by his family and friends.
-The award is given every fall to the outstanding senior majoring in Economics.
+The David R. Porter ’35 Prize for Excellence in Economics was established in honor and memory of David R. Porter, alumnus and trustee of the University, by his family and friends.
+The award is given every fall to an outstanding senior majoring in economics.

 Recipients: Madeleine Buchman | Maia Nikoladze | Gyulnara Shakhalieva

 Harry B. and Alice N. Sheftel Endowed Prize in Economics

 Awarded annually by the Economics Department to an outstanding undergraduate student, except in those years when extraordinary scholarship by a graduate student or faculty member deserves recognition.

 Recipients: Syed Ali | Tehreem Cheema

 The Roger Van Tassel Book Prize is awarded each year to an outstanding first-year student or sophomore in elementary economics.
 The award takes the form of a book, such as a biography of an economist or classic work in economics.
 Professor Van Tassel taught at Clark for 42 years, including 21 years as department chair.
 He had a special passion for introducing undergraduate students to economics and also taught courses in international economics.